 152. Generally the cost of purchasing wheelchairs and scooters would be incurred regardless of whether the student is attending a course.
 The need for a wheelchair or mobility scooter is unlikely to be solely related to their study.
-They would therefore not normally be covered through DSAs funding.
+They would therefore not normally be covered through DSA funding.
 Individuals may qualify for support from the health authority or through DWP benefits to meet their mobility needs.

-USING DSAS TO SUPPORT PARTICIPATION IN EXTRA CURRICULAR ACTIVITIES

-153. The Regulations allow for DSAs to be used for additional expenditure on extracurricular activities which SFW is satisfied the student is obliged to incur in connection with their attendance on (or their undertaking) a designated course.
-This would not allow DSAs to be used to support a student when participating in Freshers' week or other extracurricular activities where there is no link with the course of study.
+USING DSA TO SUPPORT PARTICIPATION IN EXTRA-CURRICULAR ACTIVITIES used to support a student when participating in Freshers' week or other extracurricular activities where there is no link with the course of study.
 If it could be demonstrated that the extra-curricular activity is a course requirement, there is no statutory bar to paying a DSA to allow the student to participate in that activity.
-It is recommended that DSAs can be used to provide support for students during induction meetings they might have with their course tutors during Freshers' week (as well as during other parts of their course) as this is course-related.
-It should be noted that course related costs which all students on the course are required to incur are not covered by DSAs, for example items required by all students to attend a field trip such as waterproof clothing would fall outside the scope of DSAs.
+It is recommended that DSA can be used to provide support for students during induction meetings they might have with their course tutors during Freshers' week (as well as during other parts of their course) as this is course-related.
+It should be noted that course related costs which all students on the course are required to incur are not covered by DSA, for example items required by all students to attend a field trip such as waterproof clothing would fall outside the scope of DSA.
 It is expected that any reasonable adjustments which could have been anticipated when planning a field trip should be met by the provider.